d03n3rfr1tz3/hass-divoom/README.md

 ```

 #### MODE text
 Shows text as a scrolling animation.
 Font can be any TrueType or OpenType font installed on the system or placed into the `fonts`-folder.
 The following fonts are included: `arcade.ttf`, `arial.ttf`, `divoom.ttf`, `impact.ttf` and `pixelpowerline.ttf`.
-Be aware, that a longer text or wide font might not fit into the frame limitation of ~60 frames.
+Be aware, that a longer text or wide font might not fit into the devices frame limit and then scrolls in bigger steps.
 The MiniToo shows text as a still image instead, and scrolls it vertically if it does not fit the screen.

 | Parameter          | Required | Description |
 | ---                | :---:    | --- |